 Kids in every family are different and this is a fact.
-Sometimes, when you try to find the formula to curtain behaviour, it is hard to take one type of behaviour from one kid and expect it from the second kid.
-Even twins cannot be expected to behave the same because of a different dynamic between them and the different reaction of society towards them.
+Sometimes, when you try to find the formula for a certain behavior, it is hard to take one type of behavior from one kid and expect it from another one.
+You can’t even expect twins to behave the same because of a different dynamic between them and the different reaction of society towards them.

 Many parents find it challenging to deal with different kids in the house because of the expectation that kids all behave the same.

 Many parents in my parent coaching program talk about the differences in their kids’ behavior.
 I explain that the reason they have difficulties has nothing to do with the kids but something to do with the parents.
 Kids are not supposed to behave the same.